Andrew Higgins (veterinarian)

-Early life

-Higgins was born 7 December 1948 in Leeds; his grandfather was former Chief Veterinary Officer Sir John Kelland.

 Career

-He graduated from the Royal Veterinary College in 1973 and was commissioned in the Royal Army Veterinary Corps where he served in Northern Ireland and with the British Army Training Team in the Dhofar Rebellion in Oman.
+He graduated from the Royal Veterinary College in 1973 and was commissioned in the Royal Army Veterinary Corps where he served in Northern Ireland with the British Army Training Team in the Dhofar Rebellion in Oman.
 He wrote an account of his experiences titled With the SAS and Other Animals (2011).

 His military service in Oman led to his appointment as Veterinary Officer for HM Sultan Qaboos bin Said.

 He then took an MSc in Tropical Animal Health and Production at the Centre for Tropical Veterinary Medicine in the Royal (Dick) School of Veterinary Studies, which led to his appointment as Technical Advisor in the Middle East and North Africa, for The Wellcome Foundation.

 He published several papers on camel diseases and edited The Camel in Health and Disease 1985.

 He was editor-in-chief of The Veterinary Journal from 1991 to 2015.
+He was also the scientific director and chief executive of the Animal Health Trust.

+Following the closure of the institute in 2022, he raised funds to purchase the library and other historical records, which were relocated to the Harper Keele Veterinary School, and the institute's archives were transferred to the Royal College of Veterinary Surgeons.

 The Andrew Higgins Prize, originally established as the Junior Scientist Prize in 1992, was renamed in 2016 to honour Higgins, the former editor-in-chief of The Veterinary Journal.
 It is awarded annually to the most commendable paper authored by a graduate within five years of obtaining their first degree.

-He was also the scientific director and chief executive of the Animal Health Trust.
-Following the closure of the institute in 2022, he raised funds to purchase the library and other historical records, which were relocated to the Harper Keele Veterinary School, and the institute's archives were transferred to the Royal College of Veterinary Surgeons.